 Besides meeting with your CPA or tax professional, there are a few practical things you can do:

-- 1099 Vendors – Verify that all W-9 information on file is current including addresses and Federal Identification Numbers.
+- 1099 Vendors – Verify that all W-9 information on file is current including addresses and Tax Identification Numbers (TIN).
 Make sure all payments are recorded in your accounting system, including payments made with cash.

 - Payroll – Verify all employee information is current including address and Social Security Numbers.
 Confirm that gross wages from your federal and state payroll reports agree with your financial records and that all payroll tax returns for previous quarters have been filed on time.